aws-solutions-library-samples/aws-insurancelake-etl/docs/redshift_integration_guide.md

 1. Search for the InsuranceLake customer-managed policy, which follows the naming convention `<environment>-insurancelake-<region>-consumer-policy`, and select the checkbox to the left of the InsuranceLake.

     1. If you do not know the name of the policy, you can find it in the [CloudFormation console](https://console.aws.amazon.com/cloudformation).
-    1. Select the InsuranceLake AWS Glue stack, `<Environment>-InsuranceLakeEtlGlue`.
+    1. Select the InsuranceLake AWS Glue stack, `<Environment>-InsuranceLakeEtlDataLakeConsumer`.
     1. Select the `Outputs` tab.
     1. Find the value for the export named `<Environment>InsuranceLakeConsumerPolicy`.
 This is the customer-managed policy to attach.